aspose-slides/Aspose.Slides-Reference-Tutorials/slides/greek/java/charts-graphs/create-powerpoint-charts-aspose-slides-java/_index.md

     text: 'Use the `addChart` method to insert a chart into your presentation.
 Specify its type, position (x and y coordinates), and size. - **Parameters Explained**:
       - `ChartType.ClusteredColumn`: Defines the type of chart. - `(10, 10)`: X and
-      Y coordinates for positioning the chart on the slide. - `(400, 300'
+      Y coordinates for positioning the chart on the slide. - `(400, 300)`: Width and height of the chart.'
-  - name: Add a Clustered Column Chart
-    text: Firstly, add a clustered column chart as described previously.
   - name: Retrieve the Data Range
     text: 'Use `getChartData().getRange()` to get a string representation of the data range. - **Retrieving Data**: This method gives you a snapshot of your chart''s